microsoft/vscode-cmake-tools/docs/cmake-project-view.md

 ![Screenshot of the VS Code Settings view, with the CMake > Status Bar Visibility options.
 You can set these to visible, hidden, compact, or icon](images/cmake-statusbar-setting.png)

-## Configuring your CMake Status Bar
+## Configuring your CMake Status Bar and Project Status View

 You can configure settings for each of the following CMake actions in your settings.json to either be `visible` or `hidden` in the status bar through the `statusBarVisibility` variable.
 Settings that are available to be hidden from the project status view side bar can be configured to be `visible` or `hidden` through the `projectStatusVisibility` variable.